Piezoresponse force microscopy

 Piezoresponse force microscopy (PFM) is a variant of atomic force microscopy (AFM) that allows imaging and manipulation of piezoelectric/ferroelectric materials domains.
 This is achieved by bringing a sharp conductive probe into contact with a ferroelectric surface (or piezoelectric material) and applying an alternating current (AC) bias to the probe tip in order to excite deformation of the sample through the converse piezoelectric effect (CPE).
 The resulting deflection of the probe cantilever is detected through standard split photodiode detector methods and then demodulated by use of a lock-in amplifier (LiA).
 In this way topography and ferroelectric domains can be imaged simultaneously with high resolution.
+PFM is applied to ferroelectric, semiconductor and biological materials, and has several advanced variants for time-resolved and spectroscopic measurements.

 Basic principles

 General overview

-Piezoresponse force microscopy is a technique which since its inception and first implementation by Güthner and Dransfeld has steadily attracted more and more interest.
-This is due in large part to the many benefits and few drawbacks that PFM offers researchers in varying fields from ferroelectrics, semiconductors and even biology.
+Piezoresponse force microscopy is a technique which since its inception and first implementation by Güthner and Dransfeld has been applied across fields including ferroelectrics, semiconductors and biology.
 In its most common format PFM allows for identification of domains from relatively large scale e.g. 100×100 μm^{2} scans right down to the nanoscale with the added advantage of simultaneous imaging of sample surface topography.
 Also possible is the ability to switch regions of ferroelectric domains with the application of a sufficiently high bias to the probe which opens up the opportunity of investigating domain formation on nanometre length scales with nanosecond time resolution.
-Many recent advances have expanded the list of applications for PFM and further increased this powerful technique.
-Indeed what started as a user modified AFM has now attracted the attention of the major SPM manufacturers so much so that in fact many now supply 'ready-made' systems specifically for PFM each with novel features for research.
-This is testament to the growth of the field and reflects the numbers of users throughout the scientific world who are at the forefront of scientific research.
+Several major scanning probe microscope manufacturers now supply systems configured for PFM.

 Top line shows an in-phase piezoresponse to the driving voltage and the bottom line shows a 180° out-of-phase piezoresponse to driving voltage.
 Alignment of electric field and polarisation orientation (top right) results in an expansion of the domain, giving a positive deflection as measured by the photodiode.
 When the bias is negative the domain contracts giving a negative deflection as measured by the photodiode meaning that the piezoresponse will always be in-phase with the driving voltage.
 For anti-alignment of electric field and polarisation orientation (bottom right) a positive bias results in a contraction of the domain and so gives a negative deflection as measured by the photodiode therefore the piezoresponse is 180° out-of-phase with the driving voltage.
 In this way the orientation of polarisation within a domain can be observed.